The-Mastoget-Organization/about/README.md

 # About Mastoget

-Mastoget is your feed retriever for the Mastodon network.
+Mastoget is your decentralized feed retriever for the Mastodon network.
 This amazing site feeds all the public posts posted across the entire Mastodon network to your web browser.
 <br><br>
 Mastoget can retrieve 10 randomly selected Mastodon-instances at a time this is to avoid overloading this site's servers (despite we are expanding our systems) as every visitor visit means an individual request to these Mastodon instances.
 <br><br>